About Steve Magas, Ohio’s Bike Lawyer

 I had the Club Racer painted and added our name to the frame.

-In addition to “handling” cases I have been the first chair lead trial counsel in cases filed in courts in many counties throughout the four corners of Ohio — including the counties of Hamilton, Butler, Warren, Clermont, Montgomery, Greene, Highland, Adams, Brown, Lawrence, Clinton, Scioto, Pike, Franklin, Licking, Fairfield, Delaware, Darke, Miami, Preble, Clark, Champaign, Logan, Hardin, Defiance, Henry, Fulton, Lucas, Wood, Ottawa, Sandusky, Stark, Mahoning, Athens, Washington and many more.
+In addition to “handling” claims I have been the first chair lead trial counsel in cases filed in courts in many counties throughout the four corners of Ohio — including the counties of Hamilton, Butler, Warren, Clermont, Montgomery, Cuyahoga, Medina, Richland, Morrow, Greene, Highland, Adams, Brown, Lawrence, Clinton, Scioto, Pike, Franklin, Licking, Fairfield, Delaware, Darke, Miami, Preble, Clark, Champaign, Logan, Hardin, Defiance, Henry, Fulton, Lucas, Wood, Ottawa, Sandusky, Stark, Mahoning, Athens, Washington and many more.

 These “Bike Cases” have ranged from $50 traffic tickets to million dollar brain damage and death cases.
-My Bike Law cases have included bike crashes with cars, trucks and busses, crashes caused by dogs, crashes caused by component and frame failures and other products liability claims along with other legal matters such as traffic tickets and insurance issues.
+My Bike Law cases have included bike crashes with cars, trucks and busses, crashes caused by dogs, crashes caused by component and frame failures, crashes caused by road defects, cases against race/event promoters along with other legal matters such as traffic tickets and insurance issues.
 In addition to working with riders throughout Ohio, I have been called into bike cases around the country, including cases in Kentucky, Indiana, Florida, Virginia, New Jersey, North Carolina, Maryland and Pennsylvania.

 My interest in the two-wheeled world of bikes and motorcycles extends far beyond the “9-5″ job handling injury and wrongful death claims for cyclists or writing about Ohio’s Bike Laws.
 I have written many articles on legal topics of interest to cyclists for more than 30 years.
 I was asked to be the national legal columnist for Bike USA and wrote a bi-monthly column for several years.
 I have also contributed regular columns to Bike Midwest & Bike Ohio as well as many local club newsletters.